calpoly-iandunn/csc473/lectures/06-cook-torrance.md

 ### Other Choices

-As I have mentioned, there are other choices for Normalized Distribution function.
+As I have mentioned, there are other choices for Normal Distribution function.
 Instead of Blinn-Phong, the original authors Cook and Torrance recommend the *Beckmann* distribution.
 Modern authors usually recommend the more recent *GGX* distribution.